 What are the benefits and drawbacks of Credible student loans?

-- Multiple lenders, one application.
+- Multiple lenders, one online form.
 Time is precious.
 If you’re looking to simplify the search for student loans, you’ll find out if you qualify for one or more loans among nine different lenders with just one form.

 - No hidden fees.
 Lenders through Credible don’t charge origination or prepayment fees.
 That means you can prepay as little or as much as you like, whenever you’d like.
 Doing so can save hundreds of dollars in interest payments.